WordPress/gutenberg/docs/reference/deprecated.md

 Gutenberg's deprecation policy is intended to support backwards-compatibility for two minor releases, when possible.
 The current deprecations are listed below and are grouped by _the version at which they will be removed completely_.
 If your plugin depends on these behaviors, you must update to the recommended alternative before the noted version.

 ## 3.3.0
- - `useOnce: true` has been moved into the `supports` object.
-Please use `supports.useOnce: true` instead.
+ - `useOnce: true` has been removed from the Block API.
+Please use `supports.multiple: false` instead.

 ## 3.2.0